artalar/reatom/docs/README.md

 store.dispatch(add(2))
 // count: 4
-// here `isOdd` subscriber will not be called because its value is not changes
+// here `isOdd` subscriber will not be called because its value is not changed
 ```

 ## Packages